ansys/pyaedt/doc/source/Resources/User_Guide.rst

 ~~~~~~~~~
 PyAEDT provides a simplified interface for getting and setting variables inside a project or a design.
 You simply need to initialize a variable as a dictionary key.
 If you use ``$`` as the prefix
-for the variable name, a project-wide variable is created.
+for the variable name, a project-wide variable is created:

 .. code:: python